Cahmoraes/utils/readme.md

 <ul>
   <li>
-    <b>fns</b>:
+    <b>operations</b>:
-    One or more callback functions to transform the value in the pipeline.
+    One or more callback functions (operations) to transform the value in the pipeline.
   </li>
   <li>
     <b>value</b>: